MileHacker Logo

 Best and worst times for popular attractions

-• Best Times: Visit attractions early morning, right at opening, or late afternoon, an one hour or two before closing.
+• Best Times: Visit attractions early morning, as soon as it opens, or late afternoon, an one an hour or so two before closing.
 Weekdays are generally quieter than weekends.

 • Worst Times: Avoid visiting popular attractions mid-day on weekends, especially during public holidays.
 Expect large crowds.